KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-app/index.md

 It does not format anything; if we click on "Format" it just spits the unformatted text into a text element.
 It also lacks a window icon.

-TODO alt="A screenshot of the application showing a text area with two buttons Format and Clear beneath it.
-The text area has the text \"# Hello\", yet the text below the buttons shows the same text, unformatted."
+{{<figure src="simplemdviewer1.webp" class="text-center" alt="A screenshot of the application showing a text area with two buttons Format and Clear beneath it.
+The text area has the text \"# Hello\", yet the text below the buttons shows the same text, unformatted." >}}

-{{<figure src="simplemdviewer1.webp" class="text-center">}}

 ## Adding Markdown functionality {#adding-markdown}